 - Ability to work with planar and cyclic symmetry.

 - Easy validation of results.

 The program is easy to master and provides important features such as:

 - Capable of generating mixed support structures having solid as well as lattice geometry.
 These files can be observed in 3D and can be sent directly to a 3D printer for production.

 - Ability to interact and assign new loads to the structure besides being capable of running predetermined loads that can be imported/exported for analysis.

 - Ability to reduce overhangs to encourage more self-supported structures.

-Solidworks added TO features in its 2018 update.
+Solidworks added topology optimisation features in its 2018 update.
 This is a widely used computer program for CAD applications and the introduction of TO has been quite smooth and efficient.

 Solidworks also uses the subtractive method where it chisels away material to reduce mass and improve stress distribution.

 The distinct features of the Solidworks TO module are as follows: